 School districts have been using state standards and curriculum maps for years.
 Some districts genuinely believe that standards or maps are their curriculum.
 In reality, they should never be used by themselves as curriculum in any subject area.
 Here’s why:

-- The verbs in state standards are often vague, the content is in “clusters” of grade level bands rather than separate grade levels, and/or the quantity is beyond what can realistically be accomplished in an academic year.
+- The verbs in state standards are often vague or not measurable, the content is in “clusters” of grade level bands rather than separate grade levels, the content is organized into strands rather than related teaching targets, and/or the quantity is beyond what can realistically be accomplished in an academic year.

 - Curriculum maps are the individual teacher or department’s how and when for content, not the district-wide decisions of what and why.

 Remember, standards and maps are NOT curriculum!
 Using state’s math standards as an example, CLI consultants will meet with the math Subject Area Committee to analyze the standards and interpret their meanings.
 Next, the committee utilizes math standards, the district’s own curriculum document, and reported topics and skills to make comparisons.
-Through this process, the committee determines what is missing, how information needs to be differentiated at various grade levels, where more rigor is needed, and what “extra” items can be eliminated.
-The final product will be a math curriculum that meets the needs of the district’s own student population, requires high levels of achievement, delineates appropriate rigor for all students, and aligns with the standards.
+Through this process, the committee determines what is missing, how information needs to be differentiated at various grade levels, where more rigor is needed, and how emphasis can be added or reduced through pacing and/or clear expectations expressed through the use of a verb indicating the depth of knowledge expected of the student.
+The final product will be a math curriculum that meets the needs of the district’s own student population, requires high levels of achievement on identified standards, delineates appropriate rigor for all students, and aligns with the standards.